conan-io/docs/reference/config_files/global_conf.rst

 core.download:download_cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Absolute path to a folder where the Conan packages *uncompressed* will be stored.
+Absolute path to a folder where the Conan packages will be stored *compressed*.
 This is useful to avoid recurrent downloads of the same packages, especially in CI.

 .. code-block:: text